 From there, it’s a quick stroll to Grafton Street, a bustling pedestrian walk that features scores of stores, from upscale clothing retailers to kitschy places to buy Irish souvenirs.
 Take the time to walk around and get a feel for Dublin, and then make a pit stop for lunch.

 LUNCH: Bewley’s Café – Bewley’s is a great cafe for breakfast, lunch, even a coffee break.
-It’s currently closed for renovations, but when I was last in Dublin, they had a theatre upstairs that put on truly fantastic one act plays.
+When I was last in Dublin, they had a theatre upstairs that put on truly fantastic one act plays.
 I would highly recommend it, especially since the price of admission includes soup and Irish brown bread for lunch!

 Walk all the way to the end of Grafton Street, and you’ll pretty much run into St Stephen’s Green, one of Dublin’s beautiful green spaces.
 In Hyde Park fashion, you can find busts and monuments to some of the country’s most important authors, including William Butler Yates and James Joyce.
 Pack a lunch, take a book, and join what feels like a majority of Dubliners on a sunny afternoon.